Ihr Hochbeet richtig befüllen

 • leaves

-As the fill material sinks and compacts over time, it will eventually become necessary raised bed to refill.
-The most important reasons for a refill are:
+As the filling material sinks and compacts over time, it will eventually be necessary to raised bed The main reasons for refilling are:

 • New material for the natural rotting processes

-• Re-layer as the layers will mix over time
+• Re-layer as the layers mix over time

 • Use of the entire space in the raised bed

-About that raised bed Refilling is usually done using a rake to move the top layer of one half to the side.
-Then add light grass clippings, compost or animal manure.
-The earth is then pulled back onto its side and the same is done with the other side.
-This means that the filling is back to full height in the spring, new nutrients become available and the new material from the lower part of the Raised beds brings new heat from decomposition, which stimulates growth even better next year.
+To raised bed To refill the soil, the top layer of one half is usually raked to the side.
+Then light grass clippings, compost or animal manure are added.
+The soil is then pulled back to its side and the same is done with the other side.
+This means that the soil is back to its full height in spring, new nutrients are available and the new material from the lower part of the soil is removed. raised bed brings new rotting heat, which stimulates growth even better next year.
 So you can continue to look forward to a rich harvest.

-If you do not have enough garden waste available or would like to purchase the individual components of the raised bed filling, then there is another option to fill the raised bed in 3 layers.
+If you do not have enough garden waste available, or want to buy the individual components of the raised bed filling, then there is another option: filling the raised bed in 3 layers.

 • The second layer should ideally consist of naturally composted material.
-Alternatively, horse or cow dung can also be used.
+Alternatively, horse or cow manure can also be used.

-• The third layer is to fill the raised bed with high-quality soil.
+• As a third layer, the raised bed is filled with high-quality soil.

 Disadvantages

-• Due to the lack of protection at the bottom, the risk of voles and other pests entering the raised bed increases significantly
+• Due to the lack of protection at the bottom, the risk of voles and other pests entering the raised bed increases considerably

-• The material used is not of the same high quality as organic material from your own garden.
+• The material used does not have the same high quality as organic material from your own garden.

 Part of the filling can also be replaced with straw bales or similar filling material.

-• Begin again to create the bottom layer of wood chips.
+• Start again by adding the bottom layer of wood chips.

-• Now place a layer of straw or straw bales on top of the first layer
+• Now place a layer of straw or straw bales on the first layer

-• Top this with a layer of soil into which the plants are then placed.
+• On top of this you cover it with a layer of soil into which the plants are then placed.

 Disadvantages

-• Since the straw rots comparatively quickly, with this filling method it will probably be necessary to refill the raised bed every year.
+• Since the straw rots comparatively quickly, it will probably be necessary to refill the raised bed every year with this filling method.

-This method is long-term and therefore requires a lot more time than previously mentioned alternatives.
-If you are in a hurry, you should opt for one of the above approaches.
+This method is a long-term one and therefore requires a lot more time than the alternatives mentioned above.
+If you are in a hurry, you should opt for one of the previous approaches.

 • In this variant, the bottom layer of wood chips is created first.

-• Now it will raised bed used as a composter for a year.
+• Now the raised bed used as a composter for a year.
 Finally, before plants or seeds are planted, a layer of topsoil and a layer of potting soil should be added on top of the composting material.

 Disadvantages